jeremiah-shaulov/deno_php_world/private/simple_streams/README.md

 ```
 Converts iterable of `Uint8Array` to `RdStream`.
 `ReadableStream<Uint8Array>` is also iterable of `Uint8Array`, so it can be converted,
-and the resulting `RdStream` will be wrapper on the provided readable stream.
+and resulting `RdStream` will be wrapper on another readable stream.
-This can be useful to use `RdStream` functionality that doesn't exist on `ReadableStream`.
-Also `RdStream.pipeTo()` implementation is more efficient than in `ReadableStream` (at least in Deno `1.37.2`),
-so can work faster and/or consume less memory, despite the fact that the data will be eventually read from the same uderlying stream object.

-If you have data source that implements both `ReadableStream<Uint8Array>` and `Deno.Reader`, it will be more efficient to create wrapper from `Deno.Reader`
+If you have data source that implements both `ReadableStream<Uint8Array>` and `Deno.Reader`, it's more efficient to create wrapper from `Deno.Reader`
 by calling `RdStream` constructor.

 ```ts